 This is due to the great amount of symbolism the tiger holds in these countries.

-The big cats have been transported elsewhere for show, but they have their roots in Asia.
+The big cats have been transported elsewhere for the show, but they have their roots in Eastern cultures.

 Some animal enthusiasts will choose a less stylized tiger, opting for a tiger portrait tattoo instead.

 Across all tattoo styles, tigers are one of the most commonly requested animal tattoos.

 Tiger tattoos mean several things: strength, fierceness, passion, and free spirit.